chihyi-lin/semantic-plausibility-datasets/README.md

 * Words Similarity
 * Word Overlap Across Train, Dev, and Test Datasets

+**Strengths:**
+* The dataset maintains a consistent S-V-O structure without incorporating modifiers.
+* It exhibits an equitable distribution between plausible and implausible events, ensuring a balanced representation within the dataset.
+* Subjects and objects solely embody concrete characteristics, entirely excluding abstract concepts.
+Able to exclude concrete/abstract interference when we analyze other aspects.
-In general, this dataset reveals a restricted vocabulary, characterized by a notable recurrence of specific words.
-Subjects and objects within this dataset predominantly exhibit concrete characteristics, showcasing a subtle differentiation between 'plausible' and 'implausible'.
-Nouns take the lead in frequency, closely followed by verbs.
-The misclassification rate for words tagged as adjectives is relatively low and doesn't display any discernible bias towards 'plausible' or 'implausible'.
-Across various categories, there exists a slightly similarity between 'plausible' and 'implausible' words.
-Additionally, a small percentage of new words is observed in the dev dataset and test dataset, indicating a level of consistency across different dataset splits.
+* A small percentage of new words is observed in the dev dataset and test dataset, indicating a level of consistency across different dataset splits.

+**Weaknesses:**
+* This dataset reveals a restricted vocabulary, characterized by a notable recurrence of specific words.
+* Only contain nouns and verbs, no modifiers involved.
+* In various categories, it shows a slightly similarity between plausible words and implausible words.
+There is no evidence supporting a preference between 'plausible' and 'implausible' for specific words or topics.

 ### ADEPT
 We analyzed the following five aspects: